Ninja-lgtm/intelligent-multimodal-storage-system/README.md

 **Solution**: Hold Ctrl (Windows) or Cmd (Mac) when selecting files, ensure all files are supported formats

 ### Issue: PDF not displaying in modal
-**Solution**: Ensure browser allows embedded PDFs, try downloading if viewer doesn't load
+**Solution**: Ensure browser allows embedded PDFs, try downloading if viewer doesn't load.
+Some browsers block PDF iframes - use Chrome/Edge for best experience

+### Issue: PDF upload not working
+**Solution**: Restart backend server to load new PDF handling code, ensure file extension is .pdf, check that file size is reasonable

 ### Issue: Table view not showing for JSON
 **Solution**: Hard refresh browser (Ctrl+Shift+R), clear cache, check console for errors